 First Impressions of Service Learning

 This week, after learning about the history and cultural context of their service-learning site, students began their service!
 Students were educated on literacy in the area and were told that there is a difference between being uneducated and unschooled.
-And that many of the children in the area have been taught to tell stories, but their reading and writing literacy is lacking because of historical underfunding of their schools.
+And that many of the children in the area have been taught to tell stories and educated through these stories, but their reading and writing literacy is lacking because of historical underfunding of their schools.
 The students work then was to help the students gain skills that will help them succeed in school.

 "I wasn’t completely sure what to expect when walking into the library that first day of service and went into this experience with no boundaries set around it.
 I was nervous about making a good impression, but once the kids walked in with their big smiles, I knew everything would be okay.
 All of the children were eager to learn because of the way in which they were being taught.
 I think it’s vital to implement educational games in curriculum, as it helps students remain engaged, as well as retain what they’ve learned.
 Every child deserves to feel supported and valued in their academic career, and stimulating activities, such as trivia or experiments, are a fantastic way to do so."